On Miura maps for W-superalgebras: Introduction

-In Section \ref{sec: Formal supergroups}, we extend some results on unipotent algebraic groups to the super settings for the application to the study of $\W$-superalgebras.
+In Section \ref{sec: Formal supergroups}, we extend some results on unipotent algebraic groups to the super settings in view of the study of $\mathcal{W}$-superalgebras.
 We explain the correspondence between formal supergroups and finite dimensional Lie superalgebras \cite{Ma1,Se} by using the Campbell-Hausdorff formal supergroups.
 This correspondence gives the one between unipotent algebraic supergroups and finite dimensional nilpotent Lie superalgebras \cite{MO}.
-This implies that every unipotent algebraic supergroup is an affine superspace (i.e., $\C^{p|q}$ for some $p,q\in \Z_{\geq0}$) as is well-known in the non-super cases, cf \cite{Mil}.
-Let $G$ be an unipotent algebraic supergroup with Lie superalgebra $\g$.
-Then we have a left $\g$-module structure on the coordinate ring $\C[G]$.
-We prove that under a certain condition, the Lie superalgebra cohomology $H^n(\g;\C[G])$ is isomorphic to $\delta_{n,0}\C$.
-The proof is very standard: we use a filtration on the complex, which gives a spectral sequence $E_1\simeq H^\bullet_{\mathrm{dR}}(G)\Rightarrow H^\bullet(\g;\C[G])$ and then use Poincar\'{e} lemma $H^n_{\mathrm{dR}}(G)\simeq \delta_{n,0}$ since $G$ is an affine superspace.
+This implies that every unipotent algebraic supergroup is an affine superspace (i.e., $\mathbb{C}^{p|q}$ for some $p,q\in \mathbb{Z}_{\geq0}$) as is well-known in the non-super cases, cf \cite{Mil}.
+Let $P$ be an unipotent algebraic supergroup and $\mathfrak{p}$ the corresponding Lie superalgebra.
+Then we have a left $\mathfrak{p}$-module structure on the coordinate ring $\mathbb{C}[P]$.
+We prove that under a certain condition, the Lie superalgebra cohomology $H^n(\mathfrak{p};\mathbb{C}[P])$ is isomorphic to $\delta_{n,0}\mathbb{C}$.
+The proof is very standard: we use a filtration on the complex, which gives a spectral sequence $E_1\simeq H^\bullet_{\mathrm{dR}}(P)\Rightarrow H^\bullet(\mathfrak{p};\mathbb{C}[P])$ and then use Poincar\'{e} lemma $H^n_{\mathrm{dR}}(P)\simeq \delta_{n,0}$ since $P$ is an affine superspace.

-In Section \ref{sec: W-superalgebra and Miura map}, after we review the definition of $\W$-superalgebras and the construction of the Miura maps \eqref{Intro eq: Miura map}, we extend some results of principal $\W$-algebras to the super cases, following \cite{A}.
-We first consider the Li's filtrations \cite{L} on $\W^k(\g,f;\Gamma)$ and $V^{\tau_k}(\g_0)\otimes \Phi(\g_{\frac12})$, respectively.
+In Section \ref{sec: W-superalgebra and Miura map}, after reviewing the definition of $\mathcal{W}$-superalgebras and the construction of the Miura maps \eqref{Intro eq: Miura map}, we extend some results of the principal $\mathcal{W}$-algebras to the super cases, following \cite{A}.
+In this section, the readers are supposed to be familiar with vertex superalgebras (see e.g.\ \cite{Ka2}).
+Since we will also use Poisson vertex superalgebras, we will use the language of $\lambda$-bracket, see e.g., \cite{Ka3} for details.
+We first consider Li's filtrations \cite{L} on $\mathcal{W}^k(\mathfrak{g},f;\Gamma)$ and $V^{\tau_k}(\mathfrak{g}_0)\otimes \Phi(\mathfrak{g}_{\frac12})$, respectively.
 The associated graded vector superspaces admit a natural structure of Poisson vertex superalgebras (PVAs) and $\mu$ induces a PVA homomorphism